sagnik6969/obsidian/Programming notes/courses/Spring boot/REST CRUD/Spring data rest.md

 - Pagination sorting and searching.
 - Extending and adding custom queries with JPQL.
 - Query domain specific language.
 (Query DSL)
+#### Provide a base URL fer spring data rest
+- Add the following line to `application.properties`
+- `spring.data.rest.base-path=/api`
+> Note spring data rest always ids in URL.
+Which means for update operation you have to put the id in URL.
+>